-ON THE MAC: To save your Delta control Panel settings, go to the File menu and select "Save," or "Save as."
-A dialog box will appear, promting you to name the current configuration.
+To save your Delta control Panel settings, go to the File menu and select "Save," or "Save as."
+A dialog box will appear, prompting you to name the current configuration.
 Once you have done so, click the Save button.
 To save the current settings as your default, go to the File menu and choose "Save as Preferences."

 In the upper righthand corner of the control panel is a "H/W Installed" drop-down list.
-At the time of this writing, the Delta Mac ASIO drivers will support only a single Delta device, and of course the sound Manager will support only one stereo pair regardless of how many audio cards are installed in your system.
-The H/W Installed list will display "Delta 1010 as the active device in the control panel".
+At the time of this writing, the Delta Mac ASIO drivers will support only a single Delta device, and of course the Sound Manager will support only one stereo pair regardless of how many audio cards are installed in your system.
+The H/W Installed list will display "Delta 1010LT" as the active device in the control panel.

-Delta 1010 Recording Tutorials
+Delta 1010LT Recording Tutorials

-In this section we will explore a few sample setups for recording and playback using the Delta 1010 Digital Recording System.
-This is by no means an exhaustive tutorial but its intent is to help you understand most of the Delta 1010's feature set.
-Before beginning, you should open your music software and profile the Delta 1010, enable its drivers, or otherwise setup the software for operation with the Delta 1010.
+In this section we will explore a few sample setups for recording and playback using the Delta 1010LT PCI Audio Card.
+This is by no means an exhaustive tutorial but its intent is to help you understand most of the Delta 1010LT's feature set.
+Before beginning, you should open your music software and profile the Delta 1010LT, enable its drivers, or otherwise setup the software for operation with the Delta 1010LT.

 NOTE: All of these examples refer to the Windows MME driver names.
-If you're using ASIO drivers, you'll need to substitute the appropriate driver names when referring to software inputs or outputs.
+If you're using ASIO drivers (or the Apple Sound Manager), you'll need to substitute the appropriate driver names when referring to software inputs or outputs.